 Garments sewn from knit fabrics are comfortable to wear, relatively easy to fit and generally don’t need fiddly closures, which makes them quick and gratifying sewing projects.
 However, they have different characteristics compared to woven fabrics that you should be sure to consider when learning how to hem knit fabrics.

-Let’s focus on 5 different ways to hem knit fabrics for perfectly finished garments.
+Let’s look at different ways to hem knit fabric for finished garments.

 Hemming knits are often the trickiest part because you need to make sure the openings to your garment stay stretchy enough to pull on and off your body.
 If you hem knit garments in the same way as you would a woven garment, the fabric may become wavy or the stitches may pop when you try to stretch the garment over your head.